 Full disclosure: Liingo Eyewear provided a pair of glasses, including their Bluelight + DuraSeal HD lenses, at no cost for the purpose of a review.

 My experience with blue light blocking and anti-glare glasses from Liingo Eyewear

-I have been wearing Liingo’s bluelight glasses for about a month now.
+I have been wearing Liingo’s bluelight glasses for months now.
 I have worn them at the computer during the day, and then again at night while watching TV and reading before bed.

 On purpose, I broke my rule to not glance at my phone 30 minutes before bedtime.
 I know that looking at my phone, computer or ipad right before bed makes me loose my sleepiness.

 So, to test, I made myself look at my phone before bed with Liingo’s glasses on.
 It made a difference.
 I have found myself having less trouble falling asleep after looking at my phone with the glasses on.

 During the day, I did not notice a big difference with respect to reducing digital eye strain, however.

 My experience at night makes me believe that the glasses play a role in filtering out the blue light rays that would otherwise inhibit my body’s ability to produce melatonin.

 They also make me more conscious of my screen time (though also provide a perverse incentive to look at your phone before bed).

 Conclusion: Do blue light blocking glasses work for me?